 The PhD Program in Philosophy is intellectually inclusive, capacious in its research and teaching interests, and unusual in the extent and depth of the collective engagement with both the analytic and continental traditions.
 All programs now promote their interdisciplinarity, but we’ve been enjoying our wide range of philosophical interests for decades here at Chicago—thanks in part to the thorough integration of the interdisciplinary Council of Advanced Studies workshops into the PhD program and also to departmental colloquia, in which departmental and visiting faculty speak (and are challenged) on various philosophical issues.
 The department hums with free-flowing philosophical discussions among students and faculty occurring in seminars, workshops, colloquia, the hallways of Stuart Hall, and the Friday afternoon coffee hours in our Anscombe Library.

 Socially, the department also tries to make sure that every student’s voice is heard in the running and shaping of the department and its PhD program.
 At any time, there are always two elected graduate student representatives who help keep channels of communication open and flowing in both directions between the departmental faculty and graduate student body.
 Designated graduate students also participate in faculty searches, and faculty meet with students regularly about issues of concern.
-The department also has a faculty diversity liaison and a graduate student outreach coordinator, both of whom work to ensure that the PhD program, courses, and the departmental culture feel welcome to students from all backgrounds.
+The department also has a faculty diversity liaison; a Diversity, Inclusivity, Climate, and Equity (DICE) Committee composed of departmental faculty and graduate students; and a graduate student outreach coordinator.
+We all work to ensure that the PhD program, courses, and the departmental culture feel welcome to students from all backgrounds.

 The Women in Philosophy group organizes bi-quarterly social gatherings for graduate women in the department.
 Gatherings typically consist of dinners or brunches hosted at the home of one of our members.
 While the primary purpose of these gatherings has typically been that of socializing, they are also a space in which people should feel free to raise and discuss any issues pertaining to life in the department.
 These social events build solidarity and community for the women in our department, and in general there is a high level of cooperation and collaboration between graduate women in the department.